Ordered key–value store

-An Ordered Key-Value Store (OKVS) is a type of data storage paradigm that can support multi-model database.
+An ordered key–value store (OKVS) is a type of data storage paradigm that can support multi-model databases.
 An OKVS is an ordered mapping of bytes to bytes.
-It is a more powerful paradigm than Key-Value Store because OKVS allow to build higher level abstractions without the need to do full scans.
-An OKVS will keep the key-value pairs sorted by the key lexicographic order.
+An OKVS will keep the key–value pairs sorted by the key lexicographic order.
 OKVS systems provides different set of features and performance trade-offs.
 Most of them are shipped as a library without network interfaces, in order to be embedded in another process.
 Most OKVS support ACID guarantees.
 Some OKVS are distributed databases.
-Ordered Key-Value Store found their way into many modern database systems including NewSQL database systems.
+Ordered key–value stores found their way into many modern database systems including NewSQL database systems.

 History

-The origin of Ordered Key-Value Store stems from the work of Ken Thompson on dbm in 1979.
+The origin of ordered key–value store stems from the work of Ken Thompson on dbm in 1979.
 Later in 1991, Berkeley DB was released that featured a B-Tree backend that allowed the keys to stay sorted.
 Berkeley DB was said to be very fast and made its way into various commercial product.
 It was included in Python standard library until 2.7.
 In 2009, Tokyo Cabinet was released that was superseded by Kyoto Cabinet that support both transaction and ordered keys.
 In 2011, LMDB was created to replace Berkeley DB in OpenLDAP.
 There is also Google's LevelDB that was forked by Facebook in 2012 as RocksDB.
 In 2014, WiredTiger, successor of Berkeley DB was acquired by MongoDB and is since 2019 the primary backend of MongoDB database.

-Other notable implementation of the OKVS paradigm are Sophia and SQlite3 LSM extension.
+Other notable implementation of the OKVS paradigm are Sophia and SQLite3 LSM extension.
 Another notable use of OKVS paradigm is the multi-model database system called ArangoDB based on RocksDB.

-Some NewSQL databases are supported by Ordered Key-Value Stores.
+Some NewSQL databases are supported by ordered key–value stores.
 JanusGraph, a property graph database, has both a Berkeley DB backend and FoundationDB backend.

 Key concepts

 Lexicographic encoding

-There are algorithms that encode basic data types (string, integer, float) and composition of those data types inside sorted containers like tuples, lists or vectors that preserve their "natural" ordering.
-That is, one can work with an Ordered Key-Value Store without having to fiddle with bytes directly.
+There are algorithms that encode basic data types (boolean, string, number) and composition of those data types inside sorted containers (tuple, list, vector) that preserve their natural ordering.
+It is possible to work with an ordered key–value store without having to work directly with bytes.
 In FoundationDB, it is called the tuple layer.